Alex-Gekas/Alex-Gekas.github.io/docs/writing-samples/concept-guides/geojson-concept-guide.md

     - Fewer libraries support it

-## TL;DR
+## GeoJSON Use Cases

-GeoJSON hits the sweet spot for **most developer use cases**:
+You can adapt GeoJSON for **most developer use cases**:

 - easy to read
 - easy to render
 - supported almost everywhere

-For very large or topology-heavy datasets, other formats may make more sense—but for APIs, front-end apps, and quick integration, GeoJSON is usually the go-to.
+For very large or topology-heavy datasets, other formats may make more sense—but for APIs, front-end apps, and quick integration, GeoJSON is usually thfor example-to.

 ## Summary and Next Steps

 GeoJSON is just JSON with rules for describing geospatial data—and that's exactly why it works so well for modern web apps.

-It's lightweight, easy to parse, and plays nicely with APIs, browsers, and mapping libraries.
+It's lightwfor examplet, easy to parse, and plays nicely with APIs, browsers, and mapping libraries.
 That makes it a go-to format for visualization, data exchange, and interoperability across tools.

 Once you understand the basics of GeoJSON, the next step is to **put it into practice**.

-- **Quickstart Tutorial** — Learn how to fetch GeoJSON from the NWS API and render it on a map step by step.
+- **Quickstart Tutorial**—Learn how to fetch GeoJSON from the NWS API and render it on a map step by step.
-- **NWS API Reference** — See which endpoints return GeoJSON data, including active alerts and forecast zones.
+- **NWS API Reference**—See which endpoints return GeoJSON data, including active alerts and forecast zones.

 These resources will help you go from concept to working implementation quickly.